 - 6. CLOSE the drain valve. - 7.
 Follow instructions in the "Filling The Water Heater" section. - 8.
-Follow the lighting instructions on the label or the "Lighting and Operating Instructions" section to restart the water heater.
+Follow the lighting instructions on the label or see page 15 under "Lighting Instructions" to restart the water heater.

-DRAIN VALVE WASHER REPLACEMENT FOR SELECTED MODELS WITH PLASTIC DRAIN VALVES
+DRAIN VALVE WASHER REPLACEMENT

 (See Figure 19)